Limit Theorems Under Several Linear Constraints: Main results

 To answer the question of good weights leading to a CLT for $S_n$ of \eqref{def:S_n}, consider the set of probability measures on $\R^n_{\geq0}$ whose mean vector exists and lies in the polytope $K_n$.
 By general theory it is known that there is a unique probability measure $P_{n,w}$ in this set that maximizes entropy, given by

 for some parameters $w_1,\dots,w_n>0$ (see Section \ref{su_maxent}).
 We will establish that asymptotically $S_n$ of \eqref{def:S_n} will behave similarly under $P_n$ and under $P_{n,w}$.
-Note that for a random vector $X$ with distribution $P_{n,w}$, the random variables $X_j$ are independent and have exponential distributions with parameters $w_j$.
-In Section \ref{su_maxent}, we will prove a few interesting properties on $w:=(w_1,\dots,w_n)$, in particular that it lies in the row span of $A$, i.e.~$w=u^tA$ for some $u\in\R^m$, the superscript $t$ denoting transposition.
+Note that for a random vector $X$ with distribution $P_{n,w}$, the random variables $X_j$ are independent and have exponential distributions with parameters $w_j$, while under $P_n$ the $X_j$ are dependent and not exponentially distributed.
+In Section \ref{su_maxent}, we will prove interesting properties of $w:=(w_1,\dots,w_n)$, in particular that it lies in the row span of $A$, i.e.~$w=u^tA$ for some $u\in\R^m$, the superscript $t$ denoting transposition.
 This implies that the density of $P_{n,w}$ is constant on $K_n$, in line with being a good absolutely continuous approximation to the uniform distribution $P_n$ on $K_n$, which is itself absolutely singular.
 We note in passing that while the $w_j$ do not have an explicit form in terms of $A$ and $b$, it is easy to provide a numerical approximation, a very simple Python program is provided in the appendix for the reader's convenience.

 It will prove convenient to rescale the coordinates in units of $w_j$.
 To this end, we define the matrix $\tilde A$ as

 The mean of $P_{n,w}$ being the vector $(\frac{1}{w_j})_{j=1,\cdots,n}$, this change of scale means that we normalize the polytope so that its new entropy center is the vector whose coordinates are all equal to $1$.
 To state our first main theorem we will further have to fix a canonical representative for $(A,b)$ in the characterization \eqref{polytope} of $K_n$.
 Indeed, if $(A,b)$ is a representation of $K_n$, then so is $(MA,Mb)$ for any invertible $m\times m$ matrix $M$.
 We define